-- Nominees should be premier examples of inspirational and innovative leadership, who have demonstrated furthering the mission and vision of SSLA of empowering a network of strong and inspirational women leaders who serve and developing service women to unleash their leadership potential and increase the effectiveness of the organizations in which they serve;
+- Nominees should be premier examples of inspirational and innovative leadership, who have demonstrated furthering the mission and vision of SSLA supporting women in the sea services through access to education, resources, mentoring, and networking opportunities to enhance their leadership potential and increase the effectiveness of the organization in which they serve;

 - Has demonstrated by example, inspirational, innovative and visionary leadership and mentorship on and off duty and an unfailing dedication to making a positive impact within the uniformed and/or government services community;

 - Has made significant contributions that resulted in lasting improvements in working conditions and quality of life and promoted excellence in the fleet by recognizing and calling attention to important issues that affect service women, as well as peers, subordinates, and other members of the uniformed services;

 - Has exemplified highest integrity, ethical behavior, and are a pillar of their service’s core values.

 Candidates shall be nominated and endorsed by their commanding officer (CO), officer-in-charge (OIC), or first O-6/GS-15 in the chain of command (department head level).

 - CO/SES endorsement, to include the command point of contact name, e-mail address and phone number.

 - Nomination write-up shall not exceed two pages in length.
 If nominations are received that exceed the prescribed length, only the first two pages will be graded.

 - The biography of the nominee shall not exceed one page in length; please include candidate’s phone number and email address.

 - A high resolution official military or government civilian headshot; the provided image will only be used for recognition purposes of awardees, and not used in any part of the candidate’s evaluation process.